 - Sustainable, long-term statewide land stewardship and conservation

-- Outdoor recreation for its educational, health and community benefits
+- Outdoor recreation for all Minnesotans for its educational, health and community benefits

 - Service as an independent, honest and forthright voice for parks and trails